Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 That way, communication between pods should remain within each individual availability zone and therefore would not accrue data transfer fees.

 CloudZero can help you break apart your node costs and see what network data fees are costing your business.
-You’ll be able to visualize how each change to your network affects data costs for each region or availability zone, so you can optimize on a deep level.
+You’ll be able to visualize how each change to your network affects data costs for each region or availability zone so that you can optimize on a deep level.

 And, if you need guidance, our FinOps specialists are always available to help you identify areas ripe for optimization and suggest solutions to fix the problems.